 Wellness Branding: Building a Brand That Rises Above

-The wellness category is growing and transforming at a rapid pace.
-Beyond becoming increasingly crowded, segments are converging and new ones are being created.
-Start-ups are changing the game and altering customer expectations.
+The wellness category is rapidly growing and transforming, with a vast number of brands shaping the wellness ecosystem.
+Start-up brands are changing the game and altering customer expectations.
+Segments are converging and new ones are being created.
 Brands are expected to not only impact the wellness of people, but of society and the planet.
-With so many products and services competing for the wellness consumer’s attention and share of wallet, it can be a struggle to rise above the noise.
-But there are proven strategies that can help you win the minds and hearts of consumers.
-When it comes to building a brand, a solid wellness branding strategy is the starting point.
+With so many wellness brands competing for the consumer’s attention and share of wallet, it can be a struggle to build a brand that rises above the noise.
+Amid the ongoing acceleration and transformation of the industry, there are however, proven strategies that can help you win the minds and hearts of consumers.
+When it comes to building a brand that people love, a solid wellness branding strategy is the starting point.

 We believe great wellness companies deliver on five foundational brand characteristics particularly well.
-And they don’t just check the boxes one time and move on.
-They see these strategic branding characteristics as an ongoing process requiring oversight and commitment.
-Here are five key elements that all wellness brands can learn from.
+And these wellness brands don’t just check the boxes one time and move on.
+Brand marketing teams see these strategic branding characteristics as an ongoing process requiring oversight and commitment.
+Here are five key brand building elements that all wellness brands can learn from.

 Purpose matters more than ever, propelled forward given the health, social and economic events of the past year.
 Consumers are demanding that brands add value beyond the products and services they sell, and they expect brands to actively take a stand around the important issues of our time.

-But while purpose is essential for any brand today, just having one is not enough.
+But while purpose is essential for any brand today, just having one as part of your wellness branding foundation is not enough.
 Stakeholders are calling out brands who say one thing and do another.
 Great companies live their purpose fully.
 They’re clear about the value they create in the world—and this value transcends what they sell.
 They integrate their purpose into every part of the organization, and use it to guide their decision-making and actions.

 2. Align around shared identity